miguelrisero/betterpic-web-content/legal/privacy-policy.md

 5.3 As a part of the information obligations, BetterPic must inform the Data Subjects that their Personal Data is being transferred to other countries, as well as provide them with the information about the safeguards used for the transfer.
 The information obligation is to be performed in accordance with Subsection 6.2.

-5.4 In the exceptional cases (the “Derogation”), where we cannot apply the safeguards mentioned afore and we need to transfer Personal Data, we must take an explicit consent (active statement) from the Data Subject or it must be strictly necessary for the performance of the contract between us and the Data Subject, or other derogation conditions apply in accordance with the Data Protection Laws.
+5.4 In the exceptional cases (the “Derogation”), where we cannot apply the safeguards mentioned afore and we need to transfer Personal Data, we must take an explicit consent (active statement) from the Data Subject, or it must be strictly necessary for the performance of the contract between us and the Data Subject, or other derogation conditions apply in accordance with the Data Protection Laws.
 The Privacy Manager must pre-approve any Derogation transfers and document the approved Derogations, as well as the rationale for them.

 ## Rights of Data Subjects